newrelic/newrelic-telemetry-sdk-java/README.md

 # New Relic Java Telemetry SDK
 The New Relic Java Telemetry SDK for sending telemetry data to New Relic.
-The current SDK supports sending dimensional metrics to the Metric API.
+The current SDK supports sending dimensional metrics and spans to the Metric and Trace API, respectively.

 Why is this cool?

-Dimensional Metrics in New Relic!
+Dimensional Metrics and Spans in New Relic!
 No agent required.

 The telemetry SDK tries to be helpful, so your job of sending telemetry data to New Relic can be done in the right way, easily.
 We've covered all of the basics for you so you can focus on writing feature code directly related to your business need or interest.